 - The exterior is structurally sound, including the doors, roof and windows.

-- The electricity, gas, heat, plumbing, and sewer and septic systems function properly.
+- The electricity, gas, heat, plumbing, and septic systems function properly.

-- The interior’s habitable areas are structurally sound, including the ceiling and floors.
+- The interior's inhabited areas are structurally sound, including the ceiling and floors.

 - The home is capable of operating for its intended purpose.